 The CAP shall consist nominally of no more than fifteen (15) elected representatives from industry.
 To qualify as a CAP representative, the company/service agency being represented must have been a Corporate Member of NGAUS for at least one year prior to their representative’s nomination, and continue NGAUS membership throughout their CAP representative’s incumbency.

-The elected CAP representatives shall serve a two (2) year term.
+Beginning with the September 2015 elections, the elected CAP representatives shall serve a three (3) year term.
 The nominations/election process will be designed so that, nominally, no more than 60% of the terms shall expire in any given year.

 A minimum of 50% of the designated industry representatives must be present to establish a quorum for any formal CAP meeting.

 The CAP will include representatives drawn, in general, from a cross-section of contractors and service agencies which have professional associations with NGAUS, AGAUS and NGEDA.
 To meet that profile, the Panel shall always include representation (not to exceed the maximum of 15 standing CAP members) in proportion to the membership demographics of NGAUS from the following NGAUS Corporate Membership categories: